Hi, welcome to The Elevate with Engage, Series One.

 What challenges did you experience on this journey and what advice would you give to anyone who might be experiencing said challenges now?

-There were so many challenges along the way; from the micro (being passed over for promotion or losing out on a desired position) to the macro (dealing with the aftermath of the financial crisis in 2008 and the challenges presented by Covid-19) but ultimately it is about solutions.
+There were so many challenges along the way; from the micro (being passed over for promotion or losing out on the desired position) to the macro (dealing with the aftermath of the financial crisis in 2008 and the challenges presented by Covid-19) but ultimately it is about solutions.

 If you can focus on providing solutions to problems (no matter if they can be foreseen or not) and do that in a positive way that brings people with you that is a great talent to have.
 Also, you learn more about yourself and your people when dealing with adversity.